 Drinking a base like milk will help coat the stomach and slow the absorption of booze into your bloodstream.

-Here’s what you should do during drinking:
+Here’s what you can do during drinking:

 Carbonation actually increases the amount of alcohol that gets to the bloodstream, so steer away from the fizzy drinks like champagne if you plan on drinking more than just a little.

-Here’s what you should do after drinking:
+Here’s what you can do after drinking: